-Dorit Kemsley On ‘RHOBH’ Marriage Stress: Will She Suffer The Reality TV Cur
+Dorit Kemsley On ‘RHOBH’ Marriage Stress: Will She Suffer The Reality Curse?

 — AllThingsRH (@AllThingsRH) January 31, 2017

 Many couples have fallen victim to the reality television curse, including the marital curse that seems to haunt The Real Housewives of Beverly Hills.
-Camille Grammer, Yolanda Hadid and Adrienne Maloof are just some of the women who have gotten divorced while filming the show – but all for different reasons.
+Camille Grammer, Yolanda Hadid, and Adrienne Maloof are just some of the women who have gotten divorced while filming the show – but all for different reasons.
 Cheating, disease and a lack of trust have all been reasons for divorces on the show, but Dorit Kemsley doesn’t think her marriage will be influenced by the fame.

 “PK’s cool.
 He likes it.
 He likes the thrill of it,” Dorit Kemsley explains about her husband’s supportive behavior on The Real Housewives of Beverly Hills, according to Bravo, adding, “As far as the negative attention, he just says, ‘Oh, who cares?
 We are who we are.
 The people that know us, know us.
 We don’t really have anything to really worry about in that regard.'”

 Of course, Dorit and her husband have received some negative attention, especially after they both took Lisa Vanderpump’s side in regards to Eileen Davidson not telling the ladies about her mother dying.
-While Dorit and and PK thought that Eileen should have told everyone about her mother’s death, Lisa Rinna understood why she didn’t.
+While Dorit and PK thought that Eileen should have told everyone about her mother’s death, Lisa Rinna understood why she didn’t.
 And fans felt that they were just pushing Lisa Vanderpump’s agenda, as Dorit and Vanderpump were close friends before she started filming the show.

 EXCLUSIVE: Dorit Kemsley Puts ‘RHOBH’ Panty-Gate to Rest, But Teases More Erika Girardi Drama to Come https://t.co/8UIh9nKHJO pic.twitter.com/ozkk7pRvqP